Admission Criteria

 Repeating Courses: Students enrolled in some graduate programs at Concordia College are allowed to repeat one graduate course.
 See the individual program for additional information.
 A course may be repeated if the student has earned a grade of C or below, or a U, and if space permits.
 All courses attempted remain on the student’s transcript; only the last grade is computed into the GPA and credit is only earned once.
 In the case of extenuating circumstances, a student may file a petition to retake one additional course.
 The Graduate Programs Committee will receive the petition and rule on it.
 Federal regulations prohibit Concordia College from awarding federal financial aid to a student for repeating a course unless the student failed the course.

 Pass-Fail Registration Option: Students may elect to take a maximum of 4 credits on a satisfactory/unsatisfactory (S/U) basis, in addition to any transfer credits allowed by the graduate level program as well as courses set up to be graded on a pass-fail basis (capstone projects, internships, research thesis).
 The grade of S is awarded for C and higher level work.
 The grade of U is awarded for C-, D, and F level work.
 A course taken as pass-fail will be counted in the attempted hours but will not affect the Concordia GPA.
 Individual graduate level programs may appeal to the Graduate Programs Committee for an exception to allow more than 4 credits on an S/U basis.
-Individual graduate
+Individual graduate level programs may also elect to exclude certain courses from pass-fail options or not allow any pass-fail options.

 Student Enrollment Status